Synesso/scala-stellar-sdk/src/main/paradox/transacting.md

 All transaction post and history responses include an XDR payload that describes the effects that the transaction had on the ledger.
 The field `resultMetaXDR` is the base64-encoded XDR payload.
-The method `ledgerEntries` will decode the payload into an instance of @scaladoc[TransactionLedgerEntries](stellar.sdk.model.ledger.TransactionLedgerEntries).
+The method `ledgerEntries` will decode the payload into an instance of @apidoc[TransactionLedgerEntries].

 Similarly, the ledger effect of the fees is made available via the `feeMetaXDR` field and the `feeLedgerEntries` method.